matijakolaric-com/django-music-publisher/README.rst

 Multiple writers, both controlled and uncontrolled, are covered, but data on other publishers (other original publishers, administrators and sub-publishers) can not be entered.
-This is just enough data for acquiring ISWCs.

-A special US situation where an original publisher may have one entity for every of the three PROs is also covered since version 18.8.
+A special US situation where an original publisher may have one entity for every of the three PROs is also covered.

 It is presumed that writers keep 50% of performing rights and the other 50%, as well as 100% of mechanical and sync goes to the original publisher.